iclr-blogposts/2023/_posts/2023-05-01-classification-layer-initialization-in-maml.md

       - name: MAML's SCL Intuition
   - name: Initialization using prototypes
   - name: What else is there?
-  - name: Conclusion & Discussion
+  - name: Conclusion and Discussion
 ---